- This line was added.

 The student received these messages when the technology administrator moved the SRF file to a different folder than either the primary or secondary save location.
 When the student launched TestNav, error message 1001 displayed, Test Proctor Click Here.
 When the proctor clicked the button, error message 1005 displayed, indicating that the valid SRF for the student and token was not found in either the primary or secondary save locations.

-Error message 1005 also displayed when the student resumed a test on an iPad that he originally launched on a desktop.
+Error message 1005 also displayed when the student resumed a test on an iPad that the student originally launched on a desktop.
 The student was in Resume-Upload status in PearsonAccess.

 The student received error messages 1001 and 1006 when testing in a school with an aggressive version of a content filter.
 Aggressive content filters attempt to open and alter an SRF file before saving it.